Tankertang/cse15l-lab-reports/week3.md

 In the two screenshot above, the methods that are being called are `string = string+store[1]+"\n";` and `return String.format("%s\n", string);`.

-For the `string = string+store[1]+"\n";` method, it takes the the <string> value after the "=" in url and concatenate it with whatever was previously strong in the       `string` variable (Note: the `string` variable is initially declared empty, ex. `string = ""`) then indent a new line.
+For the `string = string+store[1]+"\n";` method, it takes the the <string> value after the "=" in url and concatenate it with whatever was previously stored in the       `string` variable (Note: the `string` variable is initially declared empty, ex. `string = ""`) then indent a new line.
 Then that string is stored in the variable `string` to be used again whenever the user make another url.

 The `return String.format("%s\n", string);` just display whatever string is stored inside the `string` variable onto the webpage.